Python Tkinter ToDo List

 About Tkinter ToDo List in Python Tkinter

-• Users need a handy software that can be used quickly for taking quick notes.
+Python ToDo List is a software that holds information about upcoming tasks or events.
+Users need a handy software that can be used quickly for taking quick notes.
 And that is where the to-do list is used.

-• In this tutorial, we will create a simple to-do list application using Python Tkinter that will help users to organize their short notes, messages, or tasks.
+In this tutorial, we will create a simple to-do list application using Python Tkinter that will help users to organize their short notes, messages, or tasks.
+If we talk about the regular to-do list application, then we will notice a text area wherein the user can type a message, a button that holds the

-Features of ToDo List in Python Tkinter
+Features of the ToDo List in Python Tkinter

 2. Scrollbars: Scrollbars will help us to stack plenty of data without worrying about the space on the window.
 The Tasks can be accessed by scrolling the Listbox.

 3. Frame: Frame will be used to put widgets like Listbox and Scrollbars inside it.
-This will give us control to align Listbox to the left & scrollbar to the right so that they both appear parallel & perfect.
+This will give us control to align the Listbox to the left & the scrollbar to the right so that they both appear parallel & perfect.

-5. Entry box: Users will type the task in the entry box which further will be displayed in the Listbox.
+5. Entry box: Users will type the task in the entry box, which will be further displayed in the listbox.

 6. Messagebox: The Python Tkinter message box is used to display an error message when the user clicks on the add button with an empty entry box.

-In this section, we will understand the source code for the ToDo list in Python Tkinter.
+In this section, we will understand the source code for the To-Do list in Python Tkinter.
 The entire code is explained in a sequence of creation.

-Step 1 : Import Modules
+Step 1: Import Modules

 from tkinter import *